aaronmphilip/CodexNomad/README.md

 # Codex Nomad Daemon

+## Status Now:

+Stopped building this because there is no demand for it.
+Focusing on other projects.

+## The Idea

 Codex Nomad is the Android-first remote-control layer for Codex and Claude Code.
 The daemon is a single Go binary that wraps the official CLI, creates a fresh encrypted session, displays a QR pairing code, and streams terminal/file events through the relay as ciphertext.

 ## Free local mode